Elmina Sharks Terminates Appointment Of Coach Amissah

 |

-Ghana Premier League side Elmina Sharks Football Club have with immediate effect, terminated their relationship with head coach of the club, Kobina Amissah.
+Elmina Sharks Football Club has with immediate effect, terminated the employment of Mr. Kobina Amissah as a coach of the Elmina based Club.

-According to a letter sighted by Ghanaweb.com, the owners of the club claim among others that coach Amissah had to be released because he refused to sign a new agreed contract which sought to re-assign him to the role of Technical Director of the Football Academy for Elmina Sharks FC and Sea Lions FC.
+A letter signed by the legal unit of Groupe Nduom, owners of the club stated among others that coach Amissah has close to a month been unable to sign a new agreed contract which sought to re-assign him to the enviable role of Technical Director of the Football Academy for Elmina Sharks FC and Sea Lions FC.

 |